rygwdn/slack-tools/README.md

-# Slack Tools
+# Slack Tools MCP

-A TypeScript library for interacting with Slack's local data, including token extraction from the desktop app.
+A TypeScript library for interacting with Slack's local data, including token extraction from the desktop app and Model Context Protocol (MCP) support for AI assistants.

 ## Description

 This tool provides programmatic access to the [Slack](https://slack.com/) ecosystem by extracting authentication tokens from the Slack desktop app's local storage and uses the official Slack Web API package for making API calls.
+It also includes full MCP support for integrating with AI assistants like Claude.
 This project is not endorsed or authorized by Slack Technologies LLC.

 ## Installation and Usage